 Pausing AdBlock is a quick and easy way to disable AdBlock temporarily.
 Remember to unpause when you leave MSN.com!

-- Click the AdBlock button in the Chrome toolbar and select Pause AdBlock.
+- Click the AdBlock button in the Chrome toolbar and select Pause on this site.

 - Reload the page.

-To resume ad blocking, click the AdBlock button again and select Unpause AdBlock.
+To resume ad blocking, click the AdBlock button again and select Resume blocking ads.

 ABP can be disabled (see below) but not paused.